Mental wellness during the holiday season

 • Collaborate on a holiday playlist with friends or family members, adding songs that hold special meaning to each of you

-• Join online events, such as virtual holiday markets or workshops, where you can meet new people and share in festive experiences
+• Find online events on sites like Meetup, such as virtual holiday markets or workshops, where you can meet new people and share in festive experiences

 • Collaborate on a group project with friends, such as a book club or recipe exchange, creating opportunities for connection and shared experiences